Why do asylum-seeking and refugee women need additional support?

 We at Project MAMA think that maternity staff at the NHS do a great job at supporting women with the resources available.
 However many migrant women have additional stumbling blocks to contend with, such as getting used to a new healthcare system, grappling with language barriers and having already been through traumatic circumstances, really need extra support.
 Additionally, these women have often forcibly had to leave their homes and often have no community or family support in the UK.

-Our birth companions will support women and their families during pregnancy, labour and the weeks following birth.
-They will provide practical support, emotional care and information during this time.
+Our birth companions work in teams of 3 and support women and their families during pregnancy, labour and the weeks following birth.
+They provide practical support, emotional care and information during this time.
 Our birth companions will also be there to advocate these women’s needs when required.

 Crucially, the presence of a birth companion helps a woman in labour feel safe and confident throughout the birth, delivery and the immediate postpartum period.